-Whether or not your extraordinary reign is worth it is up to you.
-One thing to keep in mind is that the desire to show off your achievements needs to be suppressed at all cost.
-The path to victory is to prove only to yourself that you are extraordinary without letting anyone else know about it.
-This will be painful to your ego, but less painful to your reign.
-The ability to control your desire to let your success be known will save you from a downfall that will take back the success that you have borrowed.
+Try out an exercise to prove to only yourself that you are extraordinary without letting anyone else know about it.
+This will be painful to your pride, but less painful to any type of throne you find yourself looking down from.
+The ability to suppress your desire of letting your successes be known to all will do well to keep postponing, and protecting you from, any forced attempt to get you off the throne you’ve worked hard to sit on.
 Do not give others the ammo of envy to load into their firearms of ambition.
-When you reach success, merge into groups of the average and underachieving.
-Gather information and control the field from within, your focus will be unhindered and your date of downfall will keep being postponed.
+When you reach success, try merging into groups of the average and underachieving.
+Gather information and control your respective field from within as best you could.
+In doing so, your focus will be unhindered and your date of defeat will keep being postponed.